 As we put the ropes away for the last time we were acutely aware of how late in the day it was.
 Nothing for it, we started down the gully and reached the base fairly quickly, took our harnesses off and started our long walk home.

-On the ferry home I pondered our choices to embark on such a strenuous trip under COVID-19 and found that I was fine with our decision but that enough had changed over the past four days that we might not have made the same decision had we been starting the trip a few days later.
+On the ferry home I pondered our choices to embark on such a strenuous trip under COVID-19 and concluded that I was fine with our decision but that a lot of people certainly wouldn’t agree.